Schiff7/seventh/_posts/2018-12-13-something-about-functional-programing.md

 title: "Something about Functional Progaming"
 ---

-I'm writing a simple crawler using JS and there need to be a name list from which we transfer to urls.
+I'm writing a simple crawler using JS and there need to be a name list from which transfer to urls.
 Perhaps it likes this:

 ```javascript
 const names = [ 'Will Smith', 'Jackie Chan' ];